These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: Know your boundaries — and hope they follow them.

-7. You have to specify if anything is off-limits
+6. You had to specify if anything is off-limits

 When Chip and Joanna plan a renovation, they often knock down walls and make other major changes to homes.
 The casting call asks homebuyers interested in appearing on Fixer Upper to specify if there’s anything off-limits in the home.
 Don’t want Chip and Jo to knock down walls, rewire the home, tear out the carpeting, or make major changes to the exterior?
 Then let the producers know.
 (And keep your fingers crossed it doesn’t work against you when they cast people for the show.)

-Next: You need to do this even if you already bought your house.
+Next: You must do this even if you already bought your house.

-8. You have to go on a fictional house hunt with Chip and Joanna
+7. You had to go on a fictional house hunt with Chip and Joanna

 The casting call’s questions confirm a key detail about Fixer Upper: Those house-hunting scenes at the beginning of each episode are definitely staged.
 The producers want to know all about the house you’re purchasing or you’ve already purchased.
 To appear on the show, you must give up your fantasy of getting Chip and Joanna’s help choosing a house.
 In fact, former participants report you have to already be under contract to appear on the show.

-Next: You need to be an open book for producers.
+Next: You needed to be an open book for producers.

-9. You have to answer detailed questions about your family
+8. You had to answer detailed questions about your family

 Next: The unusual financial rule you must agree upon